mmistakes/so-simple-theme/users/interfaces/stan.md

 # License

-The Stan C++ Library is open-source licensed under the
+The Stan Core Library is open-source licensed under the

 * <p>
   <a href="https://opensource.org/licenses/BSD-3-Clause">BSD 3-Clause License</a>